splunk/public-o11y-docs/get-started/o11y-ai.rst

 Context limitations
 ==================================================================================
 Context length is the amount of text that the AI assistant can process in a single conversation due to LLM limitations.
 Think of it as the short-term memory of the AI assistant.
-Each interaction with the assistant is limited to the context set from the beginning of that conversation.
+Each interaction with the AI Assistant is limited to the context set from the beginning of that conversation.
 The AI Assistant tells you when you exceed the chat limit and prompts you to copy the information that you want to save and start a new chat to continue.
-Select the New chat button in the upper right corner of the assistant to create a new chat with a new context.
+Select the :guilabel:`New chat` button in the upper right corner of the AI Assistant to create a new chat with a new context.

 Chat history
 ----------------------------------------------------------------------------------